 The annual Small Business Saturday®—as a retail and community event—is anything but small.
-In fact, Americans spent nearly $20 billion last year.
+In fact, Americans spent $17.9 billion last year.

 Enter Small Business Saturday.
 Launched by American Express in 2010, this celebration of small businesses aims to inspire shoppers to support local businesses.
 Since its launch, the day has been fully adopted by consumers and the U.S. government alike, helping to spur the Shop Small® movement.
 In 2011, the U.S. Senate unanimously passed a resolution supporting Small Business Saturday and, in recent years, thousands of Neighborhood Champions have promoted the day, across all 50 states.

-This is incredibly important for our economy because local small businesses make up over 99% of the businesses in this country.
-Plus, having large numbers of consumers “shop small” at stores and restaurants benefits more than the individual merchants: An average of 67 cents of every dollar spent at small businesses stays in the local community.
+This is incredibly important for our economy because there are over 33 million small businesses in the U.S. Plus, having large numbers of consumers “shop small” at stores and restaurants benefits more than the individual merchants: An average of 68 cents of every dollar spent at small businesses stays in the local community.
+On top of this, every dollar spent at small businesses creates an additional $0.48 in local business activity.
 So, if you buy a new handbag from a mom and pop business, the owner and their employees will likely use the money to buy goods or services from other local small businesses.

 Shop Small Map and Small Business Saturday Logo